mehularora8/mehularora8/README.md

 ### 💡 What I'm interested in

 I love building scalable technology that reaches a wide range of people.
-I am proficient in C++, Python and Swift, and I am interested in AI, Mobile App Development, and Cybersecurity.
+I am proficient in C++, Python and Swift, and I am interested in HCI and Mobile and Web App Development.
 I'm always open and looking to collaborate on any interesting projects!

 ### 👨🏽‍🎓Here's what I'm currently learning: